alainwolf/roll.urown.net/desktop/network/ssh.rst

     #!/usr/bin/env bash
     #
-    # Let programs who use the GNU C libary (glibc) see if DNS answers are
+    # Let programs who use the GNU C library (glibc) see if DNS answers are
     # authenticated by DNSSEC.
 Required for OpenSSH to trust in DNSSEC-signed
     # SSHFP records.
     # See man resolv.conf(5)